sisl/ExpFamilyPCA.jl/paper.md

 The link function serves a role analogous to that in generalized linear models (GLMs) [@GLM].
 In GLMs, the link function connects the linear predictor to the mean of the distribution, enabling flexibility in modeling various data types.
 Similarly, in EPCA, the link function maps the low-dimensional latent variables to the expectation parameters of the exponential family, thereby generalizing the linear assumptions of traditional PCA to accommodate diverse distributions (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)).

-### Parameter Duality

-A core aspect of EPCA is the relationship between the natural and expectation parameters of an exponential family distribution established through convex conjugation.
-Given the log-partition function $G(\theta)$, its convex conjugate $F(\mu)$ is defined as:

-$$
-F(\mu) = \sup_{\theta}(\langle \mu, \theta \rangle - G(\theta)).
-$$

-This duality ensures a smooth correspondence between the parameter spaces, facilitating efficient optimization and interpretation.
-It is a key advantage of EPCA over other dimensionality reduction methods.

 ### Bregman Divergences

-EPCA extends the probablistic interpretation of PCA using a measure of statistical difference called a Bregman divergence [@Bregman; @Brad].
+EPCA extends the probabilistic interpretation of PCA using a measure of statistical difference called a Bregman divergence [@Bregman; @Brad].
 The Bregman divergence $B_F$ for a strictly convex, continuously differentiable function $F$ is

 $$
 B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.
 $$

 This can be interpreted as the difference between $F(p)$ and its linear approximation about $q$.
-When $F$ is the convex conjugate of the log-partition function of an exponential family distribution, minimizing the Bregman divergence corresponds to maximizing the log-likelihood of the data under the model [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).
+When $F$ is the convex conjugate of the log-partition function of an exponential family distribution, minimizing the Bregman divergence corresponds to maximizing the associated log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).

 ### Objective